 Marcella Niehoff School of Nursing

 When it comes to the nursing faculty at Niehoff, you won’t find a better, more passionate group of scholars and clinicians.
-From online learning to nursing simulation, these longtime educators are well versed in a variety of teaching methodologies to ensure student success.
-As a result, our nursing programs consistently produce high NCLEX pass rates, with our 2017 BSN graduates having a first-time NCLEX pass rate of 91.7%.
+From online learning to simulation, these longtime educators are well-versed in a variety of teaching methodologies to ensure student success.
+Our 2021 BSN program graduates achieved a first-time NCLEX pass rate of 88.6%.

-Given the interdisciplinary nature of health care, Niehoff faculty believe in providing interprofessional education opportunities as a way to ensure patient safety and quality care outcomes.
-Whenever possible, nursing students engage with other health sciences students, including medical students and those enrolled in the dietetics, exercise science, and health systems management programs.
+Given the interdisciplinary nature of health care, the Niehoff faculty believe in providing interprofessional education opportunities to ensure patient safety and quality care outcomes.
+Nursing students engage with other health sciences students, including medical students and those enrolled in dietetics, exercise science, and health systems management programs whenever possible.

 - Advocate Lutheran General Hospital